University City, San Diego

 University City (UC) is a community in San Diego, California, located in the northwestern portion of the city next to the University of California, San Diego.
+The area was originally intended to serve as housing for the faculty of the university, hence the name.

 University City is bordered by La Jolla and Interstate 5 to the west, Miramar and Interstate 805 to the east, and North Clairemont and Highway 52 to the south, giving the community a triangular-shaped boundary.
-University City is a part of District 1, which is represented by Councilmember Joe LaCava on the San Diego City Council.
+Boosters have given it the nickname, The Golden Triangle.
+University City is a part of District 6, which is represented by Councilmember Kent Lee on the San Diego City Council.

-The commercial real estate market refers to roughly this area as the UTC submarket.
+The northern half of the community hosts Westfield UTC mall.
+The commercial real estate market uses this nickname to refer to all the real estate north of the canyon which runs east-west through the middle of the community.
 Together with adjacent commercial areas along I-5 and I-805, University City forms part of San Diego's "North City Edge City", the largest such concentration in the county.

 History

 The area was previously inhabited by the Kumeyaay, where a trade route connecting the villages of Jamo (Pacific Beach), Onap (Rose Canyon), and Ystagua (Sorrento Valley) once existed through what is now Gilman Dr. The route was then adopted into the El Camino Real under the Spanish.

 Prior to the establishment of UCSD, the area was largely referred to as Selwyn from the late 1800s.

 Camp Calvin B. Matthews was built in 1917 upon US entry in WWI, which was largely used as a rifle range base.
 The base closed in 1964 to make way for UC San Diego.

 University City was a master planned community of 2500 acres acquired in 1959 from Sawday-Sexton.
 Originally University City was supposed to serve as a residential haven for the University of California, San Diego employees and students, where both college presidents and janitors would be able to live in the same community.

 On March 10, 1989, a pipe bomb attached to the minivan of a woman exploded while she was driving near the University Towne Center mall.
 She was the wife of Will C. Rogers III, the captain of the USS Vincennes (CG-49) who gave the order to shoot down Iran Air Flight 655.
 She escaped the blast.
 Initially, it was suspected to be a terrorist retaliation for the downing of the airliner, but the investigation shifted away from this hypothesis.
 At this time, the bombing is still unsolved.

 The San Diego California Temple of the Church of Jesus Christ of Latter-day Saints was completed in 1993.
 It is the 45th operating temple of the LDS Church in the world.